PredictiveEcology/reproducible/cran-comments.md

 ## Release information

-This is a minor update that accommodates changes in R-devel related to specifying R version as a numeric.
-All code now uses a character string.
-Several other minor enhancements and bugfixes are also included as outlined in the News, including small documentation updates.
+This is a package update that accommodates needs to downstream dependencies.
+Several other enhancements and bugfixes are also included as outlined in the News, including small documentation updates.

 See `NEWS.md` for a full list of changes.